roman-milk/roman-milk.github.io/dark-submission-a-bisexual-journey.md

+===

- ****** DARK Submission: A Bisexual Journey ****** bysilkstockingslover© As Troy grabbed some sweats and pulled them up, his finally shrinking cock disappearing from view.
+As Troy grabbed some sweats and pulled them up, his finally shrinking cock disappearing from view.
 "It is a natural progression, Coach.
 First white men dream of sucking black cock, then you become the cocksucker you so desperately longed to be, then, inevitably, you eagerly submit your ass.
 You won't be able to deny your hunger for black cock, ass slut."

  The term 'ass slut,' for some reason, was even a bigger slap in the face to my manhood and pride than the plethora of times he had called me cocksucker.
 My cock tightened.